-The Kansas CASA Association is a network of 23 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and neglected children in courtrooms.
-The Kansas CASA Association (KCA) was incorporated in 1991 to promote and support the development, growth and continuation of local CASA programs to increase the number of trained volunteers to advocate for abused and neglected children in the Kansas court system.
-Kansas CASA has two full-time staff providing an array of services to local programs.
+The Kansas CASA Association (KCA) is a network of 22 community-based programs that recruit, train and support citizen-volunteers to advocate in court for the best interests of abused and neglected children.
+The KCA was incorporated in 1991 to enhance the success of local CASA programs so that victims of child abuse and neglect have volunteer advocates focused on their best interest when the children are in court.
+KCA has two full-time staff providing an array of services to local programs.

-Growth of the Association has benefited local programs through such services as:
+Growth of the Association has benefited local programs through the following services:

 We offer technical assistance to help programs serve more children more effectively and provide guidance and tools to assist with quality program management.

-Staff updates and manages a statewide website that provides valuable information about CASA and its programs.
-Each local program has their own page featuring their program news and events.
+We update and manage a statewide website that provides valuable information about CASA and its programs.

 Volunteer Recruitment and Awareness:

-We coordinate recruitment efforts through social media and our statewide website to help recruit CASA volunteers and raise awareness about child abuse.
-We also work on corporate partnerships to assist with public awareness.
+We assist with coordinating volunteer recruitment efforts through social media and our statewide website.
+We also assist with raising awareness about child abuse and neglect.
+We cultivate and maintain corporate partnerships to assist with public awareness.

-We provide local programs with the most current upgraded version of CASA Manager software, a volunteer and case management system, to better track program outcomes and statistics pertaining to the children we serve.
+We provide local programs with the most current upgraded version of a volunteer and case management system, to better track program outcomes and statistics pertaining to the children we serve.

-Kansas CASA provides annual training for CASA directors as well as training specific to local program boards.
+KCA provides annual training for CASA directors as well as training specific to local programs and their boards.

 Resource Development and Grants:

-Kansas CASA provides pass-through funding to local CASA programs.
-Grant funding comes primarily from the Department for Children and Families and IOLTA.
+KCA provides pass-through funding to local CASA programs.
+Grant funding comes from a variety of sources, including the Kansas Department for Children and Families and IOLTA funds.